3w1714n0/Benchmark_Analysis_full-length_isoforms/README.md

 To facilitate the handling of cufflinks and to apply a tool used during the degree, the following two steps have been carried out through [Galaxy Server](https://usegalaxy.org/), having available the workflow used.

 ---
+#### kallisto

+[**kallisto**](https://pachterlab.github.io/kallisto/) is a programme for quantifying transcript abundance from bulk and single-cell RNA-Seq data, or more generally from target sequences using high-throughput sequencing reads.
+It is based on the novel idea of pseudo-alignment to quickly determine the compatibility of reads with targets, without the need for alignment.

+In our case, I have used this algorithm by applying a tool used during the degrre such as [Galaxy Server](https://usegalaxy.org/) having available the workflow used, as it greatly facilitates the task.

+The programme takes as input the Illumina short reads and the reference genome, which in our case are `k562sequins_dRNA_albacore2.1.3.tar.gz` and `rnasequin_decoychr_2.4.fa`, respectively

 ## Preliminary Benchmark Analysis